Dalla01/Segmentation_SamGeo_RiceFields/README.md

-# Classification & Segmentation with SamGeo for Irrigated Rice Fields
+# Classification & Segmentation with SAMgeo for Irrigated Rice Fields

 This repository was created to share the algorithms, files, and results of the article titled "Rice Field Segmentation: Influence of detailed features within the plots using Segment Anything Model Geospatial," published in the Journal of Information and Data Management - JIDM.